(mandated for attendance)

 - Additional immunizations or tests may be required for enrollment in the Career Education Health Services Clinical Rotation.
 Please contact the Career Education department at (469)752-8180 for more information.

 For medical reasons

 - The law allows physicians to write a statement stating that the vaccine(s) required would be medically harmful or injurious to the health and well-being of the child.
 The written statement by the physician must be submitted to the school nurse.
 Unless it is written in the statement that a lifelong condition exists, the exemption statement is valid for only one year from the date signed by the physician.

 - The law allows parents/guardians to choose an exemption from immunization requirements for reasons of conscience, including a religious belief.
 The completed and returned form from the Texas DSHS must be submitted to the school nurse in order for the student to be admitted.
 The school will accept only the original official affidavit forms developed and issued by the Texas DSHS.
 The affidavit will be valid for two years.

-- Instructions from Texas DSHS to obtain the affidavit
+- Paper form for request: Instructions from Texas DSHS to obtain the affidavit

 - Click on" Forms and Publications" on the left menu, then